China to submit 'negative list' for U.S. investment treaty talks next week

 "The United States stands ready to advance the ongoing bilateral investment treaty negotiations provided that China is prepared to move forward in negotiating a high-standard and mutually beneficial agreement," Lew said.

-Lew also urged China to remain clear in its communications about foreign exchange policy and implementation.
+Lew also urged China to remain clear in their communications about foreign exchange policy and implementation.

 "A market-determined exchange rate with two-way flexibility will help foster a more efficient allocation of capital," he said.